Marikina: Spanish colonial era

-20th century
+American colonial era

 On June 11, 1901, shortly after the United States took possession of the Philippines, its name officially became "Marikina".
-The province of Rizal was created by virtue of Act No. 137 by the First Philippine Commission which was acting as the unicameral legislative body in the island of Luzon.
-Marikina, along with many other towns around Manila, was incorporated into the new province.
+The province of Rizal was created by Act No. 137 by the First Philippine Commission which was acting as the unicameral legislative body in the island of Luzon.
+Marikina and many other towns around Manila were incorporated into the new province.

-In 1906, the Manila Railroad Company completed a 31 km steam train line called "Marikina Line", also known as Rosario-Montalban branch, a branch of Philippine National Railway which is currently existing (converted into the road which is known today as Daang Bakal, including Shoe Avenue), Marikina Railway Depot (Marikina Elementary School in the present-day) and Marikina Railway Station, connecting Montalban and Rosario (known today as Tramo, in Pasig).
+In 1906, the Manila Railroad Company completed a 31 km steam train line called "Montalban Line", also known as Marikina Line and Rosario-Montalban branch, a branch of Philippine National Railway in which the train company is currently existing in some parts of Luzon (today, it converted into a road which is known today as Daang Bakal, including Shoe Avenue and other streets following the former old rail tracks of the line).
+The company also constructed four stations in Marikina including the only surviving station of that structure today, the Mariquina station located near D. Victorino Street, the rest were demolished to give way for roads, houses, or establishments.
+These stations are connected between Montalban (known today as Rodriguez, in Rizal Province) to the north and Rosario (known today as Tramo, in Pasig) to the south.
 Marikina Bridge, a vital economic link to Manila, was formally opened in 1934.
-During the construction of the train line, not far from Marikina Railway Depot, Marikina Airfield was completed and used for the civilian airfield.
-The runways were subsequently converted into the road known today as E. Rodriguez Avenue and E. Santos Streets, and the airfield stands today as Paliparan Subdivision.
-In 1936, the Marikina Line was abandoned.
+Marikina Airfield was completed and used as a civilian airfield during the train line construction.
+The runway were subsequently converted into the road known today as E. Santos Street, and the airfield stands today as Paliparan Subdivision.
+In 1936, the Montalban Line was abandoned.

 In 1939, the barrios of Balara, Barranca (Barangka), Jesus de la Peña, Krus na Ligas, Tañong, and the site of the new UP Campus were separated from Marikina to form part of the newly established Quezon City.
 In 1941, the barrios of lower Barranca and Jesus de la Peña were returned to Marikina.

+Japanese occupation

 In 1942, during the World War II, Japanese Imperial forces occupied Marikina.
 The town was liberated in 1945 by combined United States and Philippine Commonwealth ground troops, who attacked the Japanese Imperial Army by artillery from Quezon City.
 Almost all of the large buildings, including the church bell tower, were destroyed.
 In reality, the Japanese had already left the town and retreated to the north.
 The town saw over 400 civilians casualties by the end of World War II.
 Local Filipino troops under the pre-war 4th and 42nd Infantry Division of the Philippine Commonwealth Army entered Marikina and assisted U.S. forces in attacking Japanese troops during the liberation.
 The general headquarters of the Philippine Commonwealth Army was rebuilt and stationed in Marikina after the war.